Evenki language

 In certain areas the influences of the Yakut and the Buryat languages are particularly strong.
 The influence of Russian in general is overwhelming (in 1979, 75.2% of the Evenkis spoke Russian, rising to 92.7% in 2002).
-Evenki children were forced to learn Russian at Soviet residential schools, and returned with a “poor ability to speak their mother tongue...".
+Evenki children were forced to learn Russian at Soviet residential schools, and returned with a "poor ability to speak their mother tongue...".
 The Evenki language varies considerably among its dialects, which are divided into three large groups: the northern, the southern and the eastern dialects.
 These are further divided into minor dialects.
 A written language was created for Evenkis in the Soviet Union in 1931, first using a Latin alphabet, and from 1937 a Cyrillic one.
 In China, Evenki is written experimentally in the Mongolian script.
 The language is generally considered endangered.
+It is presently maintained by young people in only one village, Iyengra, in the southern Sakha Republic.

-Genetic affiliation
+Classification

 Evenki is a member of the Tungusic family.
 Its similarity to Manchu, the best-documented member of the family, was noted hundreds of years ago, first by botanist P. S. Pallas in the late 18th century, and then in a more formal linguistic study by M. A. Castren in the mid-19th century, regarded as a "pioneer treatise" in the field of Tungusology.
 The exact internal structure of the Tungusic family is a matter of some debate.
 Some scholars propose two sub-families: one for Manchu, and another for all the other Tungusic languages, including Evenki.
 SIL International's Ethnologue divides Tungusic into two sub-families, Northern and Southern, with Evenki alongside Even and Negidal in the Northern sub-family, and the Southern family itself subdivided into Southwestern (among which Manchu) and Southeastern (Nanai and others).
 Others propose three or more sub-families, or at the extreme a continuum with Manchu at one end and Evenki at the other.